Viability of Boosted Light Dark Matter in a Two-Component Scenario: Boost Effects in Dark Matter Phenomenology

-In Fig.\ref{fig:boost1} (Left), the boost changes at every point of the plot as it depends on the masses of the scalar and the vectorlike dark matter.
-Thus, even if Fig.\ref{fig:boost1} (Left) and Fig.\ref{fig:boost} look almost similar, the boost of the scalar DM is not similar in the two cases.
-In the two component model, correct relic density is achievable if the scalar DM mass and vectorlike DM mass are in the window 5-35 MeV and 35-60 GeV respectively.
 For these masses, the boost factor of the scalar around $\mathcal{O}({10^3})$.
 Note that this is only true for the particular benchmark points that we choose in this model.
 A slight variation in the couplings of the vectorlike DM changes these limits.
-From Table 5 in the previous section and Fig.\ref{fig:boost1}, it is clear that for the scalar DM mass around 10 MeV and vectorlike DM mass $\leq 65$ GeV the relic density is exact and under abundant, also a significant boost is achieved.
+From Table \ref{tab:13} in the previous section and Fig.\ref{fig:boost1}, we find that for the scalar DM mass around 20 MeV and vectorlike DM mass $\sim 45$ GeV the relic density is exact or underabundant, and a significant boost is also achieved.
 Even higher boost is achievable for larger masses of the vectorlike DM, however, this tends to make the total relic to be overabundant in the particular benchmark points of the model parameters that we have chosen\footnote{We have also checked that the result remains almost unchanged if we vary $x$ in the range 30 to 100.
-Thus we keep $x\simeq 20$ throughout the calculation.}. \paragraph{\underline {Detection Prospects of MeV scale Boosted DM}} For the Scalar Dark matter, the strongest constraints are by XENON1T $^8$B \cite{XENON:2020gfr} and PandaX-4T $^8$B \cite{PandaX:2022aac} in the limit 4-10 GeV.
-Other experiments such as XENON1T \cite{XENON:2018voc}, XENONnT \cite{XENONCollaboration:2023orw}, PandaX-4T \cite{PandaX-4T:2021bab} impose constraints on the spin-independent cross-section when mass of the dark matter is more than 10 GeV.
-However, the strongest limit comes from the LZ \cite{LUX-ZEPLIN:2022xrq} experiment.
-Dark matter direct detection searches become challenging in the lower mass region and thus a because the threshold for nuclear recoil energy is very low.
+Thus we keep $x\simeq 20$ throughout the calculation.}. \paragraph{\underline {Detection Prospects of MeV scale Boosted DM:}} For the scalar DM, the strongest constraints are by XENON1T $^8$B \cite{XENON:2020gfr} and PandaX-4T $^8$B \cite{PandaX:2022aac} in the limit 4-10 GeV.
+Other experiments such as XENON1T \cite{XENON:2018voc}, XENONnT \cite{XENONCollaboration:2023orw}, PandaX-4T \cite{PandaX-4T:2021bab} impose constraints on the spin-independent cross section when mass of the dark matter is more than 10 GeV.
+However, the strongest limit comes from the LZ \cite{LUX-ZEPLIN:2022xrq} experiment. dark matter direct detection searches become challenging in the lower mass region because the threshold for nuclear recoil energy is very low.
 Hence in the lower mass region, the strong limit comes from the electron scattering experiments such as DarkSide \cite{DarkSide:2018bpj}, PICO-60 \cite{PICO:2017tgi,PICO:2019vsc} and CRESST \cite{CRESST:2019jnq} and a series of other projects.
 In Earth-based direct detection experiments, the dark matter particle interacts with either the nucleon or the electron of the atom.
 After the collision, the electron or the nucleon is recoiled with the energy transferred from the incoming dark matter particles.
 This recoil energy is then detected and measured by the experiments.
 If the mass of the DM particle is small (sub-GeV) it produces very small recoil energy, if not sufficiently boosted.
-On the other hand, if the DM travels with large amount of kinetic energy, small mass DM can transfer large amount of energy to the recoil electron ($\phi_3 e^- \rightarrow \phi_3 e^-$) or nucleon ($\phi_3 n \rightarrow \phi_3 n $).
+On the other hand, if the DM travels with a large amount of kinetic energy, small mass DM can transfer large amount of energy to the recoil electron ($\phi_3 e^- \rightarrow \phi_3 e^-$) or nucleon ($\phi_3 n \rightarrow \phi_3 n $).
+Detection of these energetic light DM particles can be performed in various Dark Matter and Neutrino Experiments as illustrated in \cite{ Kim:2020ipj, Elor:2021swj, Ema:2018bih}.